skyra-project/skyra/README.md

 ## Translating Skyra <a href="https://translation.skyra.pw" target="_blank"><img src="https://support.crowdin.com/assets/logos/crowdin-core-logo.png" align="right" width="30%"></a>

 We use **Crowdin** to translate Skyra's messages into different languages.
 If you'd like to help by contributing new translations (or improving existing ones), [**click here**](https://translation.skyra.pw).
-Thanks for any contributions!
+Thank you in advance for any contributions!

 ## A note to aspiring developers who want to self-host Skyra

-The developer team does not support the idea of other self-hosted instances of Skyra.
+The development team does not support the idea of other self-hosted instances of Skyra.
 The team prides itself on providing the best experience and support for the end-users.
 As such, an offshoot or unaffiliated mirror of Skyra may cause ill effects on the reputation and image of Skyra.
-If you wish to see new features implemented, please refer to the developing guidelines linked above.
+If you wish to see new features implemented, please refer to the development guidelines linked above.

 In addition, Skyra was built with a dependence on many services that need consistent maintenance and oversight to function and behave properly.
 These include, but are not limited to,